sh4r11f/sh4r11f/README.md

 Hi there 👋 I'm Sharif!

-I have a Ph.D. in Cognitive Neuroscience and am currently a postdoc at Stanford University School of Medicine.
+I'm a postdoc at Stanford University in the department of Neurobiology.
 I use various experimental and computational methods in my research to study vision in human and non-human primates.

 ## 🔬 Some interesting questions